ashishprashar11/VSD_RTL_design/5_Optimization in Synthesis.md

 Its latching for 10 and 11
 <img width="1908" height="948" alt="image" src="https://github.com/user-attachments/assets/4870ae0d-21e1-4fc2-927b-c349116cec86" />
 <img width="2594" height="840" alt="image" src="https://github.com/user-attachments/assets/8ad46e9c-e424-4257-818e-1fd4baa8c019" />
 So we get latch with enable condition of same as expected.
-It negative latch so sel is buffered only
+Its negative latch so sel is buffered only